rstein66/rstein66.github.io/_projects/msms-ne-album.md

 <p class="scene-direction">[Hair changes appear on the mannequins one by one when mentioned.]</p>

 <p class="transcript">Let's start with their hair.
 Scientists can't know what color every Neanderthal's hair was or how they styled it.
 DNA gives us clues but not exact answers.
 Like us, some Neanderthals had brown hair that they braided.
 Some were bald with red beards.
-Others had graying short hair.</p>
+Others had short, gray hair.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">